-Lenses are a form of creative problem solving that will help you to expand your understanding and awareness about your circumstances from a variety of unique and interesting perspectives.
+Lenses are a form of creative problem solving that will help you to expand your understanding and awareness of your circumstances from a variety of unique and interesting perspectives.

 Each lens will help you to see the problem from a new point-of-view — assisting you with identifying creative solutions you may not have thought of before.

-The following list presents you with just a few lenses you can use to help trigger creative solutions for your problems:
+The following list presents you with just a few lenses you can use to help trigger creative solutions to your problems: